[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Lee held the cavalry where it could meet another attack,56 and he sent Mahone's division to the position taken by the artillery which Alexander had duly sent forward to the point where the road of the Federal advance met the road of Lee's march.
 This position was near Cumberland Church and Price's farm,57 a little more than three miles north of Farmville.
 Mahone drew up line of battle there, entrenched, and prepared to cover the passage of the wagons and of the army.58 Gordon's corps, which had now p102 come up, moved by the left flank through the woods to protect the wagons.

 Owing to the condition of the animals and to the badness of the road by which the wagons were moving, the march was exceedingly slow in getting under way.
 The army had virtually no start when Federal infantry began to appear in much strength on Mahone's front.
 In the afternoon they attacked and tried to turn the division's left, which was almost "in the air."
 The cavalry who were covering the flank were driven in, and a battery was taken temporarily.
 The whole of the infantry had to stop, and both Gordon and Longstreet had to send Mahone help.
 He then beat off the attack and delivered a countercharge in which he took some prisoners.59 Lee congratulated the men,60 but he could not presume on this momentary advantage.
 He did not dare attempt his usual solution of such a problem, namely, an offensive against the troops that threatened his road.
 The wagons were still close at hand, most of the infantry had been moving with little or no rest for a minimum of eighteen hours, and some of them had been almost constantly on the move since nightfall of the 5th — more than forty hours.
 The strength of the Federals on the right and rear of the army was not known.
 Lee did not feel that he could afford to withdraw Mahone from his strong position until darkness.
 The failure to burn the wagon bridge below High Bridge was costing him dearly!
-For the Federals south of the river had been somewhat mystified by his movements and, if Indicates a West Point graduate and gives his Class.Humphreys's II Corps had been kept back at High Bridge, Lee might have had something of the advantage that McClellan gained by crossing to the south side of the Chickahominy on the night of June 27, 1862.
+For the Federals south of the river had been somewhat mystified by his movements and, if Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.Humphreys's II Corps had been kept back at High Bridge, Lee might have had something of the advantage that McClellan gained by crossing to the south side of the Chickahominy on the night of June 27, 1862.
 As it was, the start that had been so vigorously begun at the double-quick near Farmville came to this maddening halt within four miles and in plain sight of the enemy!

 Lee did not complain because of his inability to move from Cumberland Church, but at least once in the afternoon he displayed the petulance that always was the surest sign of a battle for self-mastery.
 He had ridden out toward Mahone's line and p103 was watching the fire of one of Chamberlayne's batteries, when a staff officer from Gordon came up the side of the hill next the enemy.
 Lee waited until the officer had given his message and then he pointed out his mistake in exposing himself unnecessarily.
 The officer answered that he was ashamed to shelter himself when he saw the commanding general sitting in plain view of the Federals.
 Lee flared up and answered rather sharply: "It is my duty to be here.
 I must see.
 Go back the way I told you, sir!"
 A small incident surely, but it was remembered and repeated: evil was the day when "Marse Robert" employed even that mild tone of rebuke!61